kammitama5/kammitama5.github.io/_posts/2018-6-11-Monday-June-11th.md

   a bunch of stuff over, but right now, I'm enjoying it because I like being nit-picky about how things are laid out in the application.
 It feels like writing documentation for a library or something on github.
+- Tomorrow we have some Git training, and you *know* me and Mr. Git are besties! (well, until a merge conflict comes up) *bites nails*.

 ## I also had the worst diet of all time today
 - I swear; my meals today were a frappacinno, a pack of Cheddar Chex Mix and an order of fries today.